 How long would it take to fully charge my Mac from 0 to 100% with my 5 W charger?

 Why this question?
-Well, I have a cheap Chinese power bank that claims a battery capacity of 10,000 mAh.
-No doubts whatsoever.
-This is most definitely a 10,000 mAh power bank:
+Well, I have a cheap Chinese power bank that “claims” a battery capacity of 10,000 mAh.
+Uh, sure?

 And the manufacturer didn’t lie only about the battery capacity - they lied about the capability as well.
 It says 5 V 2 A output on the bottom, but with my USB tester it only supplies 5.1 V at 0.95 A - which is about 5 W if rounded up.

 So that was what piqued my question - how long would it take for my laptop to fully charge off of this?

 Pull up the MacBook Pro 15” 2018 spec sheet, and you get this:

 Ugh.
 Watt hours.
 Thankfully we can figure out the mAh rating if we know the voltage of the battery, and iFixit has done the hard work for us: 11.4 V. Now I don’t have to disassemble my Mac.

 83.6 * 1000 / 11.4 = 7,300 mAh, give or take.
 Don’t like math?
 Use a calculator!

 So this power bank can charge my laptop completely once, and partially after that?
 Doubt.
 But we want to see how long it would take.